Can I Eat Expired Garden Rhubarb?

 Can I eat Garden Rhubarb that has been stored in the fridge for 6 days?

 If Garden Rhubarb has been stored in the fridge for 6 days, it's likely safe to eat within 5 days of the shelf life.
 However, always check for any signs of spoilage such as sliminess, off smells, or mold before consuming.
-If it appears questionable, it's best to discard it to prevent foodborne illness.
+If it appears questionable, it's best to discard it to reduce the risk of foodborne illness.

 How does freezing affect Garden Rhubarb's texture when thawed?